clombion/turin_crash_course/final_assignment/instructions.md

 ## Notes
 * Your technical steps must include a Jupyter notebook and code to request an API.
 The choice of tools for cleaning and analysing the data is yours
+* Your pull request should have your assignment inside your personal folder in the shared repository
 * Until the deadline, any question or any help request is accepted and will not reflect on your final grade.
 This includes pull requests sent for review.
-* Your pull request should have your assignment inside your personal folder in the shared repository
+* **Bonus points:** Up to 2 bonus points will be granted if you contribute a new API documentation in the collaborative API library.
+This contribution should be done through a pull request.